cgalmozzi/Natprotocol_5/Readme_SeRP.md

 ## Execution

--	all python scripts can be executed either via a standard python environment (IDLE, Sypder etc.) or via shell commands
+-	all python scripts can be executed either via a standard python environment (IDLE, Sypder etc.) or via commands (terminal or console)
 -	for details on usage and help, please type “python Supplementary_script_XXX.py –h”